-This year we decided, for the first time as a family, to spend Christmas away from home.
+This year we decided to spend Christmas away from home for the first time as a family.

-Maybe because we had some nostalgia for bringing Riley to Disneyland during the holidays before, we thought it a good idea to go there again this year.
-It’s been a couple of years since we’ve been there, and we’ve never been there Christmas Day.
+Maybe because we had some nostalgia for bringing Riley to Disneyland during the holidays, we thought it a good idea to go there again this year.
+It’s been a couple of years since we’ve been there, and we’ve never been there on Christmas Day.

 With our son being 15, we thought, “this might be the last chance” for another shot of Disney magic.

 I researched the Disney insider site “Touring Plans,” which maintains a historical attendance database, to learn that Christmas Day is NOT the busiest day of the holidays.

 So we went for it.

 And guess what?
 We had a great time!